 By default, the action executed when you click on the link is the name of the

-action prefixed with list
+action prefixed with list.

-action in the job
+Create the listDeleteNeverActivated action in the job module:

 // apps/backend/modules/job/actions/actions.class.php class jobActions extends autoJobActions { public function executeListDeleteNeverActivated(sfWebRequest $request) { $nb = JobeetJobPeer::cleanup(60); if ($nb) { $this->getUser()->setFlash('notice', sprintf('%d never activated jobs have been deleted successfully.', $nb)); } else { $this->getUser()->setFlash('notice', 'No job to delete.'); } $this->redirect('jobeet_job'); } // ... }

-We have reused the JobeetJobPeer::cleanup()
+We have reused the JobeetJobPeer::cleanup() method defined yesterday.
+That's

 another great example of the reusability provided by the MVC pattern.